-Welcome to the FutureQuals specification for the the Level 3 Certificate in Ambulance Patient Care: Urgent Care Services.
-The aim of this specification is to provide our centres with guidance to assist in the administration, delivery and assessment of this qualification.
+Welcome to the FutureQuals specification for the FAQ Level 3 Award in Ambulance Patient Care: Non-Urgent Care Services and the FAQ Level 3 Certificate in Ambulance Patient Care: Non-Urgent Care.
+The aim of this specification is to provide our Centres with guidance to assist in the administration, delivery and assessment of this qualification.
 It is recommended that you study this specification in detail and become fully conversant with the procedures and accompanying documents.

 This specification is a live document and, as such, will be updated when required.
 Centres will be notified when changes are made.
-It is the responsibility of the approved centre to ensure the most up to date version of the Approved Specification is in use.
+It is the responsibility of the approved Centre to ensure the most up to date version of the Approved Specification is in use.

-This document is copyright but may be copied by approved centres for the purpose of assessing learners.
-It may also be copied by learners for their own use.
+This document is copyright but may be copied by approved Centres for the purpose of assessing Learners.
+It may also be copied by Learners for their own use.